SarthakMakhija/clearcheck/README.md

 **clearcheck** allows crafting your own custom matchers and assertions!

 The possibilities are endless:
-- **Domain-Specific Validation**: Craft assertions that understand the nuances of your business logic.
+- **Domain-specific validation**: Craft assertions that understand the nuances of your business logic.
-- **Enhanced Readability**: Write clear and concise matchers that mirror your domain vocabulary, making your tests self-documenting and understandable.
+- **Enhanced readability**: Write clear and concise matchers that mirror your domain vocabulary, making your tests self-documenting and understandable.
-- **Reduced Redundancy**: Eliminate repetitive code by encapsulating complex validation logic within reusable matchers.
+- **Reduced redundancy**: Eliminate repetitive code by encapsulating complex validation logic within reusable matchers.

 Let's craft a custom password matcher with specific criteria like length, digits, and banned patterns.